moaml1999/NPWT/README.md

 -	Light weight, easy installation.

 ## 4-	 I2C LCD 16x2 screen display
-<p> LCD modules are very commonly used in most embedded projects, the reason being its cheap price, availability and programmer friendly.
+<p class="text-justify" > LCD modules are very commonly used in most embedded projects, the reason being its cheap price, availability and programmer friendly.
 Most of us would have come across these displays in our day-to-day life, either at PCO’s or calculators.
 The appearance and the pinouts have already been visualized above now let us get a bit technical.
 16×2 LCD is named so because; it has 16 Columns and 2 Rows.
 There are a lot of combinations available like, 8×1, 8×2, 10×2, 16×1, etc. but the most used one is the 16×2 LCD.
 So, it will have (16×2=32) 32 characters in total and each character will be made of 5×8 Pixel Dots. </p>

 ![I2C LCD 16x2 screen](https://github.com/moaml1999/NPWT/blob/main/images/lcd%20i2c.jpg)